GMT-ERiSi/score-reader/README.md

 3. Edit the .env file to add your Claude API key

-4. Place your screenshots in the `../Screenshots` folder (at the same level as the project folder)
+4. Place your screenshots in the `../Screenshots` folder (at the same level as the project folder) in appropriately named subfolders

 ## Standard Workflow